iarroyof/expconditions/README.md

 Sometimes research cannot be reproduced correctly due to the lack of details about the conditions leading the results reported.
 In this work we propose a method for experimental conditions identification we called the Sliding Classifier.
-This method bases on the ideas of Harris on cooccurrence and structure of language.
+This method bases on the ideas of Harris on cooccurrence and structure of language [1].
 In the context of experimental conditions mentioned in a text, these ideas state that the different instances of a given experimental condition have similar contexts independently of the specificity of a sentence mentioning it.
 This mainly due to the patterns in the use of language structure.